Sudharsan535/AR-portfolio/README.md

 **✅ Completed (Personal Version)** – Core functionality implemented and tested for individual use.
 Commercial scalability is part of future roadmap.

----

-Would you like me to generate a matching `README.md` or sample Firebase structure for this repo?